How to Build a Unique Landing Page in 2026 (Without Looking AI-Generated)

 5. CTA: centered text, gradient button

-6. Footer: 4-column grid of linksEvery section uses transition-all duration-300 ease-in-out.
-Every card uses rounded-lg shadow-md.
-Every heading uses Inter at font-weight 700.
-This is what Sailop calls the "AI DNA."
-It is measurable and it is fixable.
-For a full breakdown of all seven dimensions, read what is AI slop.
+6. Footer: 4-column grid of linksEvery section ships transition-all duration-300 ease-in-out.
+Every card ships rounded-lg shadow-md.
+Every heading is Inter at weight 700.
+Sailop calls this the "AI DNA," and it scores it across seven dimensions.
+For the full breakdown, read what is AI slop.
+The good news: every item on that list is measurable, and everything measurable is fixable.

 Step 1: Kill the Blue

-The fastest way to differentiate is color.
-AI defaults to the blue-indigo-violet range (hue 200-290) because it dominates the training data.
-Picking any hue outside that band immediately separates you.
+Color is the fastest tell to fix.
+AI defaults to the blue-indigo-violet range (hue 200-290) because it dominates the training data, so anything outside that band reads as a deliberate choice.

 Before: